EvaDev/blockchain-developer-bootcamp-final-project/README.md

 deployed_address.txt

 **Run Instructions**
+You can deploy to dev by only chnaging line 4 of dapp.js
+    const contractAddress = '0x331A60480eC566e8214151bD268Fe08498Bb5EA0'
+to your local value.

-1. in one terminal window
-    npx ganache-cli --deterministic
+1. in one terminal window, or from the ganache GUI npx ganache-cli --deterministic
 2. in a second terminal window truffle test